Mantis in Lace

 Mantis in Lace is a 1968 sexploitation film directed by William Rotsler and starring Susan Stewart, Vic Lance, Steven Vincent, Pat Barrington, and Stuart Lancaster.
 It was produced by Harry Novak.
 At least two differently edited versions have been released, one of which has more emphasis on sex and one of which emphasizes violence.
 The movie was released under the title, Lila, which coincides with the movie's opening scene also crediting the film's title as Lila.
+The cinematographer was Laszlo Kovacs (credited as Leslie Kovaks), who the following year would get his big break shooting Easy Rider.

 Plot

 "Lila" ‒ played by Susan Stewart ‒ is a seemingly good-natured go-go dancer who strips at a seedy topless bar on the Sunset Strip.
 After taking LSD, Lila becomes a psychopathic serial killer.
 She continues to pick up men at the bar where she is employed, but after her sanity is lost she routinely is interrupted mid-coitus by psychedelic bad trips in which she visualizes a balding, half-naked old man clutching wads of cash in one hand and a bunch of bananas in the other.
 These psychotic episodes cause her to murder her partners by stabbing them with a screwdriver and dismembering them with a rusty meat cleaver (or in one case, a garden hoe) while imagining that she is cutting up cantaloupes and watermelons.

 As pieces of the victims' bodies are discovered in cardboard boxes, she is pursued by a pair of Los Angeles Police Department detectives played by Steven Vincent and M.K.
 Evans.
 The narrative is interrupted by long sequences of topless dancing, softcore pornography, and recreational drug use.